Code-the-Change-YYC/Mindfuel-Activity-Board/mdbook/src/3_database.md

 ```

 #### activityStats
 The `activityStats` collections stores information of the all-time hit counts for each game, activity, story or video.
 Any time a new message is received from the WebSocket, a record is either created or updated.
+Note that Wonderville Session stats are not included in this collection since they do not have a corresponding asset.

 ```
 {